Journeyman Level Course

 - Registration for the Journeyman Level course is open to those who successfully completed UM's Apprentice Level Beekeeping Course or to experienced beekeepers who have tested out of our Apprentice course.
-See "Test into the Journeyman Level Course" near the bottom of this page.
+See "Test out of the Apprentice Level Course" near the bottom of this page.

 - Ability to successfully overwinter your colony to illustrate you have put into practice the lessons taught in the Apprentice level.